Managing myeloma symptoms

 Myeloma and its treatment can affect the nerves in your hands or feet.
 This can cause tingling, numbness, or a feeling like pins and needles.
 This is called peripheral neuropathy.
 You may find it hard to fasten buttons or do other fiddly tasks.
 Your doctor or nurse will tell you if you are having a treatment that may cause this side effect.

 Tell your doctor or nurse if this happens.
 If it is caused by your treatment, they may need to lower the dose.
 Or your doctor may talk to you about whether you could have a different treatment.
-Usually, peripheral neuropathy gets better when treatment is over, but it can sometimes be permanent.

 Eating problems and feeling sick

-Myeloma, and some treatments for it, can cause sickness and loss of appetite
+Myeloma, and some treatments for it, can cause sickness and loss of appetite.

 There are several treatments to help prevent and control sickness.
 Your doctor can prescribe anti-sickness (anti-emetic) drugs for you.
-Let them know if your anti-sickness drugs are not helping as there are different types you can take.
+Let them know if your anti-sickness drugs are not helping, as there are different types you can take.

 Blood clots

 Myeloma, and some treatments for it, can increase your risk of developing a blood clot.
-Symptoms of a blood clot include:

-• pain, redness or swelling in a leg or an arm
+- throbbing pain or swelling in a leg or an arm

 Hyperviscosity syndrome